Just over 20 years ago you’d never heard of her, but now J.K. Rowling – who turns 55 today – is arguably the world’s best-known living author.

 Born in the Gloucestershire town of Yate on July 31st, 1965, Joanne Rowling was the first of two daughters for Roll-Royce aircraft engineer Peter Rowling his wife Anne, a science technician.
-They first met on a train departing King’s Cross Station, a location featured in several of the author’s “Harry Potter” novels.
+They first met on a train departing King’s Cross Station, a location featured in several of the author’s world famous “Harry Potter” novels.

-Growing up in the nearby village of Winterbourne, Joanne attended St Michael’s Primary School, where headmaster Alfred Dunn may have been the inspiration for Hogwarts headmaster Albus Dumbledore.
-Even as a young child, she wrote fantasy stories which she read to her younger sister, Dianne.
+Growing up in the nearby village of Winterbourne, she attended St Michael’s Primary School, where headmaster Alfred Dunn may have been the inspiration for Hogwarts headmaster Albus Dumbledore.
+Even as a young child, Joanne wrote fantasy stories which she read to her younger sister, Dianne.
 Later her family moved to Chepstow, in South Wales, but her teenage years were not happy, blighted by her parents’ strained marriage and her mother suffering from multiple sclerosis.

 She attended Wyedean School and College, taking A Levels in English, French and German, and became Head Girl in the sixth form, where her best friend owned a turquoise Ford Anglia.
 Unlike the one in her Potter books, it didn’t fly!